Carles Pérez

-Carles Pérez Sayol (born 16 February 1998) is a Spanish professional footballer who plays as a right winger for Greek club Aris, on loan from RC Celta de Vigo.
+Carles Pérez Sayol (born 16 February 1998) is a Spanish professional footballer who plays as a right winger for Girona FC.

 Career

 Barcelona

 Born in Granollers, Barcelona, Catalonia, Pérez joined FC Barcelona's youth setup in 2012, from RCD Espanyol.
 On 3 October 2015, while still a youth, he made his senior debut with the reserves by coming on as a second-half substitute for Maxi Rolón in a 0–0 Segunda División B away draw against Levante UD B.

 In July 2017, Pérez was promoted to the B-side, now in Segunda División.
 He made his professional debut on 19 August 2017, replacing Vitinho in a 2–1 away win against Real Valladolid.

 Pérez scored his first professional goals on 21 January 2018, netting a hat-trick in a 3–1 away defeat of CD Tenerife.
 On 12 June, after suffering relegation with the reserve side, he renewed his contract for two further years.

 Pérez made his first team – and La Liga – debut on 19 May 2019, replacing Malcom in a 2–2 away draw against SD Eibar.
 He scored his first goal for the Blaugrana on 25 August, scoring his team's third in a 5–2 home routing of Real Betis.
 He scored his first UEFA Champions League goal as the opener in a 2–1 away victory against Inter Milan.